Tom Weekes QC

 Tom is “noted for having an exceptional property litigation practice” (Chambers & Partners, 2016).
 Before taking silk, he was named Real Estate Junior of the Year at the Chambers UK Bar Awards in 2014.

 He has a court-based practice covering real property disputes, landlord and tenant litigation and property-related professional negligence.
 Tom is an experienced trial lawyer, who is often instructed on cases turning on disputed facts which require an effective cross-examination of witnesses.
 He has appeared in many leading appellate cases (including cases in the Privy Council, the Supreme Court and the Court of Appeal).
-Many of Tom’s cases concern disputes about developments (relating to such things as conditional contracts of sale, options, overage, rights of light and restrictive covenants) and he represents clients in cases raising property-related human rights issues (especially concerning A1P1 and Article 8 of the European Convention).
+He frequently acts in disputes concerning developments (relating to such things as conditional contracts of sale, options, overage, rights of light and restrictive covenants), in commercial landlord and tenant litigation (including cases about break clauses, dilapidations, rent reviews and consents), and in cases raising property-related human rights issues (especially concerning A1P1 and Article 8 of the European Convention).

 Recommendations in the legal directories have included:

 - “really gets to grips with a case and delivers highly effective advocacy” (Chambers & Partners, 2019)

 - “combines great tactics and sharp arguments” (Chambers & Partners, 2018)